Spending $500 on anything can be a big decision, especially when that money is going towards a new amplifier.

 The amp has the typical controls seen on most traditional amps in the form of knobs.
 These include Gain, Volume, Treble, Middle, Bass, Reverb, and Master controls.
 These apply to all amp models inside the Mustang.
 All other controls, such as presets, signal flow, delays, modulations, etc, are on the right hand side.
 They are accessible by a set of buttons and a dial that let you navigate the built-in interface.
 These can also be controlled via Bluetooth using the Tone app.

 Having nearly 20 amps all rolled up into one isn’t going to be very useful if they don’t sound good.
 While version 1.0 of the Mustang firmware had its fair share of complaints from customers, Fender obviously listened up for version 2.0.
 All of the amp models in this have believable touch sensitivity and pay appropriate tribute to their real-life counterparts.
 I think some of the models still sound a bit “hi-fi” and digital, so I wouldn’t personally lay this down in the studio, but with some tweaking this would make a great gigging amp.
+Fender also has the popular Fender Champion 100 electric guitar amplifier which is worth taking a look at also.

 - Type: Combo Solid State Amp Modeler